alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 Windows: https://sourceforge.net/projects/modrssim2/

 ## TODOs:
-- Improve the queue for data reception, the current method is too heavy it shoudl be replaced with a simple buffer, a stream or another FreeRTOS primitive.
+- Improve the queue for data reception; the current method is too heavy it should be replaced with a simple buffer, a stream, or another FreeRTOS primitive.
 - Implement wrapper functions for Master function codes.
 Currently, telegrams are defined manually.
 - Improve function documentation
 - ~~Test with Rs485 transceivers (implemented but not tested)~~ Verified with MAX485 transceivers (01/03/2021)